Ahsanr312/Object-Detection-in-Satellite-Imagery-Using-YOLOv3-/README.md

   - Log in to your google account and go to google drive.
   - Create a folder, by naming it "yolov3" and upload the images.zip that we prepared earlier to yolov3 folder.
 - Set up google colab:
+  -

+Go on google colab and log in with the same account you used to log in on google drive.
+Upload this file “Train_YoloV3.ipynb” n.b.
+You can get this file by clicking on “Click here to download the Source code” at the beginning of the post.
+Then we need to enable the GPU.
+So click on “Edit”.